 For Joe and me, it was answer to prayer.
 Deanne, who had years of experience in the labradoodle breeding world, said, “Tim wants to transition into breeding goldendoodles, but we need a partner.”
 Tim had developed a passion to take doodles to a higher level—understanding and implementing the best in health, genetics, hypoallergenic traits, and beauty.
 Deanne had been our family pediatrician and, for health reasons, could no longer physically practice.
 Her love of and experience with dogs, coupled with her medical expertise, perfectly leant itself to helping Tim reach his endeavors.
 But they wanted partners to share in the venture and all the work it would entail to do this top-notch.
 God had so precisely put us together in that perfect timing in ways only He can do.
 Of course, my first response was, “Yes!!
 But you'll have to navigate breaking into this world.
 Breeders are tough!"

 Within a few days, Deanne had found the Goldendoodle Association of North America!
 Perfect mentors and beyond repute, GANA was looking to teach new breeders how to do this right, incorporating what’s best for the individual dog, the breed, the buyer, and the breeder.
 It was almost like they had been designed just for our us!
 We were directed to where we could purchase puppies that would become, not only our beloved pets, but top-quality breeding dogs, and then, best of all, each of us was assigned a mentor.

 Hello, Beechwood Goldendoodles!

-Perusing our site, you can catch a glimpse of the rest of our story, and the joy God has given not only our two families, but to our new puppy owners!
+Perusing our site, you can catch a glimpse of the rest of our story, and the joy God has given not only our two families, but each new puppy owner!

-I give God the glory for the joy of Beechwood Goldendoodles.
-I hope some of this joy will spill over to your heart as you take home a Beechwood puppy!
+I give Him the glory for the joy of creating Beechwood Goldendoodles.
+I have no doubt this joy will spill over into your heart as you take home one of our puppies!